top of page

 INTEGRATED MULTIMODAL TRANSPORTATION MASTER PLAN

-The City is responsible for developing the TMP, which focuses primarily within the Yuma city limits.
+The City is responsible for developing the Transportation Master Plan (TMP), which focuses primarily within the Yuma city limits.
 The TMP will evaluate existing and projected future transportation conditions in Yuma at a more detailed level than the Yuma region LRTP, including through a community health assessment, to identify mobility needs and deficiencies for all modes of travel.
 Transportation priorities will help inform the development of plans, policies, and projects that work together to create a more integrated multimodal transportation system.
-The TMP will contain a phased plan for improvements that addresses the identified needs and deficiencies and will discuss potential funding sources and strategies for the 2050 horizon.
+The TMP will contain a phased plan for improvements through 2050 that addresses the identified needs and deficiencies and will discuss potential funding sources and strategies.

 YMPO-LogoFinal.png